Heaven (nightclub): 1980s/1990s

 Replacing Rage on Thursday from October 1993 until 1996 was Megatripolis, with Mixmaster Morris and regular guests such as Mr. C and Alex Paterson.

-In the mid 1990s, Wednesday night was Fruit Machine, hosted by Miss Kimberly with a strong Drag theme.
+In the mid-1990s, Wednesday night was Fruit Machine, hosted by Miss Kimberly with a strong Drag theme.
 Fridays were Garage playing Techno and Hardbag with DJs Blu Peter and Mrs Wood.
 Saturday nights were 'Heaven is Saturday – Saturday is Heaven' which hosted a variety of parties and weekly changing themes.

 Soundshaft

 Soundshaft was a small club attached to Heaven, which had a separate entrance on Hungerford Lane, behind Craven Street, although it was also accessible from the main club.
-Between 1988 and 1990, this hosted the seminal Troll night and which launched the career of DJs Daz Saund and Luke Slater.
+Between 1988 and 1990 this hosted the seminal Troll night, and which launched the career of DJs Daz Saund and Luke Slater.
 It is now called The Stage Bar.
+In the late 1990s and early 2000s, the soundshaft was the Venue for Fahrenheit, a Hard House event run by Fevah.

-1998 Relaunch
+1998 relaunch

 In 1998, the club was refurbished and relaunched as a more mainstream venue to challenge increasingly popular clubs such as Trade and The Fridge.
 As part of this broadening appeal, a new Monday Indie night called Room Two started alongside its more trademark night of Popcorn which started on a Monday (and replaced Fridays Popstarz).
 To ensure the club stayed relevant, it also hosted nights from popular promoters such as Gatecrasher and Bedrock (on a Thursday night until 2005, with resident DJ John Digweed.

-2000s
+2000s–2020s

 At the beginning of the 2000s, Heaven adopted a more mainstream Tribal house and Disco-influenced sound, employing DJs that had been resident at other major gay London nightclubs such as Trade and Salvation, such as Billy Gonzalez.

 In 2003, Virgin sold the club to a consortium which comprised Paul Savory, David Inches, and Jeremy Millins (Pure Group).

-Towards the mid 2000s, the music policy of its main room became more underground-oriented, with Progressive, Tech, and Deep House on a Saturday night from resident DJs Pagano and Nick Tcherniak.
+Towards the mid-2000s, the music policy of its main room became more underground-oriented, with progressive, tech, and deep house on a Saturday night from resident DJs Pagano and Nick Tcherniak.

+In 2017, the building was chosen as one of the Great Gay Buildings according to the BBC channel 4.